 Undergraduate Student – A student enrolled in a program leading to a certificate, diploma or bachelor’s degree.

-University Transfer Program – A program specifically developed whereby up to the first two years of a degree-level program are completed often at a college before transferring to an institution with an accredited degree program.
+University Transfer Program – A program specifically developed whereby up to the first two years of a degree-level program are completed before transferring to an institution with an accredited degree program.

 Unspecified Credit (or course) – Credit or course that will transfer towards satisfying requirements for a credential, but is not close enough to a receiving institution specific required credit courses to be given transfer credit for an exact course code.